mmu-webdesign/awdd2-2022-group5/5_QA_and_the_guide/quality_audit.md

 <img src="sp5-media/Mobile Speed Evidence.png" alt="" width="1000">

-As per the above, our website on mobile, has a 93 score rating which is green on the PageSpeed Insights tool.
+As per the above, our website on mobile, has a 93 performance score and a 99 accesability score rating which are green on the PageSpeed Insights tool.

 **Desktop**

 <img src="sp5-media/Desktop Speed Evidence.png" alt="" width="1000">

-As per the above, our website has a 99 performance score which is green on the PageSpeed Insights tool.
+As per the above, our website has a 99 performance score and a 99 accesability score rating which are green on the PageSpeed Insights tool.

 ## Readability testing